Capillary lubrication of a spherical particle near a fluid interface: Conclusion

 \section{Conclusion}

 Using capillary-lubrication theory, scaling arguments and numerical integrations, we explored the asymptotic forces and torques generated on a sphere in translational motion within a viscous fluid, in close proximity to a deformable capillary interface with another, infinitely viscous fluid on the other side.
 Due to a symmetry between translational and rotational motions in soft lubrication~\cite{bertin2022soft}, our work immediately generalizes to the case where rotation would be added.
 Specifically, by employing a perturbation analysis in the limit of small deformation of the fluid interface, we calculated the pressure fields decomposed into their various contributions from different degrees of freedom of the sphere.
 We investigated in particular the effects of gravity, which not only changes the scaling laws of the forces and torques, but also show a Winkler-like elastic response at large Bond numbers.
-Altogether, our results allow to quantify and possibly control soft-lubricated colloidal mobility near tensile interfaces -- which are ubiquitous in soft matter and biological physics.
+Altogether, our results allow to quantify and possibly control soft-lubricated motion near tensile interfaces, which are ubiquitous in soft matter and biological physics.
+For example, the viscocapillary lift force revealed among others by our analysis, could contribute to rationalize the swimming of active organisms at the air-water interface~\cite{trouilloud2008soft}, the self-propulsion of levitating Leidenfrost droplets~\cite{gauthier2019self} for which a detailed mechanism is lacking to date, or the thermal motion of oil droplets near rigid walls for which intriguing transient non-conservative forces have been reported~\cite{fares2024observation}.